 Want to watch better-quality PBS Video?
 Sign in to access HD streaming!

 Funding for FRONTLINE is provided through the support of PBS viewers and by the Corporation for Public Broadcasting.
 Major funding for FRONTLINE is provided by John D. and Catherine T. MacArthur Foundation.
-Additional funding is provided by the Park Foundation, the John and Helen Glessner Family Trust, and the FRONTLINE Journalism Fund with major support from Jon and Jo Ann Hagler on behalf of the Jon L. Hagler Foundation.
+Additional funding is provided by the Ford Foundation, the Park Foundation, The John and Helen Glessner Family Trust, and the FRONTLINE Journalism Fund with major support from Jon and Jo Ann Hagler on behalf of the Jon L. Hagler Foundation.

 Upgrade Your Viewing Experience